 If you can’t come to an agreement with your creditors to repay a debt, they can take court action.
 This is usually a last resort.

-If a creditor decides to start court action, they will issue a claim in the County Court.
+If a creditor decides to start court action, they'll issue a claim in the county court.
 For most types of unsecured consumer debt, such as credit cards, overdrafts or payday loans, they can only do this after your account has defaulted.